 This mutual desire to avoid spending a ton of money killing each other eventually got the two sides talking once again.
 They wound up nullifying the Alliance of 1778, which was signed during the American Revolution, and coming to new terms during the Convention of 1800.

 The Convention of 1800, also known as the Treaty of Mortefontaine, was signed on September 30, 1800, by the United States of America and France.
 The difference in name was due to Congressional sensitivity at entering into treaties, due to disputes over the 1778 treaties of Alliance and Commerce between France and the US.

 It brought the fighting to an end, but it also left the United States with no formal allies moving forward.

 Understanding the XYZ Affair

 Leading up to the XYZ Affair, the United States had worked hard to establish a neutral stance in the conflicts going on in Europe at the time, which were mainly France vs. Everybody Else.
-But as the US would learn throughout its history, true neutrality is almost impossible.
+But as the United States would learn throughout its history, true neutrality is almost impossible.

-As a result, the friendship between France and the newly-born United States sputtered in the years after the American Revolution.
+As a result, the friendship between the two countries sputtered in the years after the American Revolution.
 French imperial ambitions clashed with America’s desire to assert itself as an independent nation capable of defending itself in the chaotic, relentless world of international relations.

 Such differing ambitions meant that conflict of some sort was inevitable.
 And when French ministers insisted on bribes and other preconditions in order to even begin negotiating a resolution of the two nations’ differences, and then when that affair was made public for the consumption of American citizens, there was no avoiding the fight.